Daily planning methods that actually fit your real life

 You’ve already abandoned three planning systems

-You bought a bullet journal, used it for 10 days, left it on your nightstand for two weeks.
+You bought a bullet journal, used it for 10 days, then left it on your nightstand for two weeks.
 You tried time blocking, liked it briefly, then threw your hands up when the second meeting of the day ran 30 minutes over.
 You switched back to a basic to-do app where everything lives in a vague “today” pile that somehow always includes 47 items.

 The trap is not discipline.
-Gail Matthews found that people who wrote specific plans and shared weekly progress achieved their stated goals at roughly twice the rate of those who only thought about them [1].
-Planning works.
-The problem is matching the right daily planning method to the way your actual days unfold.
+Gail Matthews at Dominican University tracked 267 people setting goals.
+Those who wrote specific plans and shared weekly progress achieved their goals at roughly twice the rate of those who only thought about them [1].

 What you will learn